The Step-by-Step Path to Your Home Loan

 Steps to your home loan:

-1. Meet with your loan officer for pre-approval
+1. Meet with your loan officer for pre-qualification

 2. Find your dream home